mahalozan/esxi-smartmontools-build/README.md

 ## About

-Docker file to build smartmontools images with all required dependencies.
+Docker file to build smartmontools images with all required dependencies and instruction how to prepare vib package for ESXi.

 ## Instructions